History and culture of breastfeeding: 19th century

+Breastfeeding continued to be perceived as an obligation for many women into the 19th century, though "hand raising" had grown in popularity, in part due to the belief that breastfeeding sapped a woman of her energy.

 Historian Rima D. Apple writes in her book Mothers and Medicine.
 A Social History of Infant Feeding, 1890–1950 that in the United States of America most babies received breastmilk.
 Dutch historian Van Eekelen researched the small amount of available evidence of breastfeeding practices in The Netherlands.
-Around 1860 in the Dutch province of Zeeland about 67% of babies were nursed, but there were big differences within the region.
+Around 1860 in the Dutch province of Zeeland, about 67% of babies were nursed, but there were big differences within the region.
 Women were obliged to nurse their babies: "Every mother ought to nurse her own child, if she is fit to do it (...) no woman is fit to have a child who is not fit to nurse it."

 Mother's milk was considered best for babies, but the quality of the breastmilk was found to be varied.
 The quality of breastmilk was considered good only if the mother had a good diet, had physical exercise and was mentally in balance.
 In Europe (especially in France) and less in the USA it was a practice among the higher and middle class to hire a wet nurse.
 If it was too difficult to find a wet nurse, people used formula to feed their babies, but this was considered very dangerous for the health and life of the baby.

 Decline and resurgence in the 20th and 21st centuries

-Breastfeeding in the Western world declined significantly from the late 1800s to the 1960s.
-By the 1950s, the predominant attitude to breastfeeding was that it was something practiced by the uneducated and those of lower classes.
-The practice was considered old-fashioned and "a little disgusting" for those who could not afford infant formula and discouraged by medical practitioners and media of the time.
-Letters and editorials to Chatelaine from 1945 to as late as 1995 regarding breastfeeding were predominantly negative.
-However, since the middle 1960s there has been a steady resurgence in the practice of breastfeeding in Canada and the US, especially among more educated, affluent women.